 There’s a multitude of home studio mixers on the market, which can make it hard to pick one.
 To simplify your selection process, here are the four top-recommended home studio mixers:

-- USB/FLASH READER/MP3 COMPATIBILITY - Connect your external USB, computer PC, flash drive or Bluetooth device to mix & record.
+- USB/FLASH READER/MP3 COMPATIBILITY - Connect your external USB, computer PC, flash drive or Bluetooth device to mix and record.
 Use the built-in controls to play/pause, skip tracks and switch between modes.

 - BLUETOOTH WIRELESS STREAMING - Hassle and cable-free audio streaming ability directly to the console unit.
 This audio mixer can wirelessly stream music tunes from iPad, iPhone and Android Smart Phone with mixing board from Pandora or Spotify.